Practical advantage of non-Hermitian enhanced quantum sensing: Information-theoretic analysis

-While QFI sets the theoretical ceiling, the classical FI, $F_\lambda$, quantifies the information actually retrieved by a specific measurement apparatus.
-Given a measurement outcome $x$, governed by the conditional probability distribution $P(x|\lambda)$, the FI is the variance of the score function:
+While the QFI sets the fundamental quantum ceiling, the classical FI, $F_\lambda$, quantifies the information actually retrieved by a specific measurement apparatus.
+Given a measurement outcome $x$, governed by the conditional probability distribution $P(x|\lambda)$, the FI is defined as the variance of the score function,

-Physically, $F_\lambda$ characterizes the sensitivity of the likelihood function $P(x|\lambda)$ to infinitesimal changes in $\lambda$.
-A broader distribution implies lower FI, whereas sharp, rapidly shifting distributions yield high FI.
-In experimental contexts, $F_\lambda$ serves as the practical benchmark, capturing the interplay between the intrinsic quantum sensitivity and the inevitable broadening induced by readout noise and finite statistics.
+Physically, $F_\lambda$ characterizes the sensitivity of the log-likelihood function $\ln P(x|\lambda)$ to infinitesimal changes in $\lambda$.
+Broad, overlapping distributions yield a diminished FI, whereas highly localized distributions with strong parametric dependence result in a large FI value.
+In experimental contexts, $F_\lambda$ serves as the primary practical benchmark, capturing the delicate interplay between the intrinsic quantum sensitivity and the inevitable resolution degradation induced by readout noise and finite sampling statistics.